Radisson Hotels: Radisson Blu

 Radisson Blu is an international chain of upscale hotels.
 Its hotels are mainly located in major cities, key airport gateways and leisure destinations.
 Radisson Blu has roots dating back to the opening of the SAS Royal Hotel in Denmark in 1960 and was the world's first designer hotel.
 After several name changes, spin offs, and rebranding, the Radisson Blu brand name was established in 2009.
 One spin off is Radisson Blu Edwardian Hotels, a line of luxury hotels in London and Manchester, England.
 They are owned by Edwardian Hotels and often operate in historic buildings.

 As of 2020, Radisson Blu had 320+ franchised locations in operation globally, with 263 locations in the EMEA region, and 50+ in Asia Pacific.
 In the Americas, the brand is owned by Choice Hotels, with 10 locations in operation.

 Radisson Collection

 Originally known as Quorvus Collection, Radisson Collection was introduced in 2014 as a luxury brand.
 It adopted its current name in 2018.
 Properties include the Royal Hotel, Copenhagen, Hotel Ukrainia, Moscow, and The May Fair Hotel, London.
 As of 2025, there are over 40 Radisson Collection properties globally, with 32 in the EMEA region and 8 in Asia Pacific.

 Radisson Individuals

-Radisson Individuals is an luxury hotel soft brand launched in 2020.
+Radisson Individuals is a luxury hotel soft brand launched in 2020.
 The brand focuses on full-service, boutique, and independent hotels that want access to support infrastructure while maintaining their own identity.
 It originally debuted as part of an initiative to expand the Radisson brand presence without the construction of new hotels.
 As of 2025, there are 71 locations open throughout the EMEA and Asia Pacific regions, franchised by Radisson Hotel Group.
 Choice Hotels International owns the brand in the Americas, where it franchises 15 locations.